CI-GEF Project Document Development

 Establishment of an Arboretum

-we have taken significant strides in fostering environmental sustainability through the establishment of a cutting-edge arboretum in Kamuli District (Uganda).
+We have taken significant strides in fostering environmental sustainability through the establishment of a cutting-edge arboretum in Kamuli District (Uganda).
 Our dedicated team has meticulously curated a diverse collection of tree species, both native and exotic, to create a living showcase of biodiversity.
 This arboretum serves as a multifaceted platform for research, education, and conservation.
 We conduct ongoing studies to understand the growth patterns and ecological significance of various trees, contributing valuable insights to sustainable forestry practices.
 Through educational programs, guided tours, and community engagement initiatives, we strive to raise awareness about the pivotal role of trees in our ecosystem.
 Our commitment to building and maintaining this arboretum reflects our overarching mission to promote responsible forestry, environmental conservation, and a deeper connection between people and nature.